phaserjs/phaser/README.md

 * MSPointer.capture allows you to optionally event.preventDefault the pointer events (was previously always on)
 * MSPointer.event now stores the most recent pointer event.
 * MSPointer.pointerDownCallback, pointerMoveCallback and pointerUpCallback all allow you to set your own event based callbacks.
+* MSPointer.button now records which button was pressed down (if any)

 ### Updates